 - 1.6 We recommend using the annuity asset life method for all capital expenditure.
 This sees MRP charges increase as the interest cost reduces over time, leading to a broadly flat total charge for interest plus MRP on each asset over its useful life, similar to a repayment mortgage.
-It does not result in any total savings, since the same total capital expenditure must be financed, but it generates significant revenue savings in the early years. - 1.7 Other changes include: spreading PPP MRP charges over the asset's useful lives, rather than the shorter contract term; taking a refund for MRP charges already made on future PPP lifecycle capital expenditure; and correcting for the £36m of past expenditure missing from the current MRP calculations. - 1.8 The net impact is £56m of revenue savings for the first 18 years until 2042 compared to current plans, followed by £92m of net additional cost in later years, the difference being the missing £36m.
-The additional cost principally arises in 2044 to 2050 when the largest PPP contract has expired but the assets are expected to remain in use. - 1.9 An accompanying spreadsheet gives full details of all our calculations.
+It does not result in any total savings, since the same total capital expenditure must be financed, but it generates significant revenue savings in the early years. - 1.7 Other changes include: spreading PPP MRP charges over the asset's useful lives, rather than the shorter contract term; taking a refund for MRP charges already made on future PPP lifecycle capital expenditure; and correcting for the £36m of past expenditure missing from the current MRP calculations. - 1.8 The net impact is £33m of revenue savings for the first six years until 2030 compared to current plans, followed by £16m of additional cost in the five years to 2035, £11m savings in the next six years to 2041 and £64m cost in later years.
+The net cost of £36m relates to the capital expenditiure on which no MRP is currently being made.
+The additional cost principally arises in 2045to 2050 when the larger PPP contract has expired but the assets are expected to remain in use. - 1.9 An accompanying spreadsheet gives full details of all our calculations.